 1872, Eli Bradley, also described as shopkeeper.
 [Kelly's Trade Directory]

 In 1861, Eli Bradley had a grocers shop in Redhall, there was also Eli Jnr born 1861.
 [Census]1881, Eli Bradley.
 [Census]

 1896, Emanuel Bradley also noted as butcher.
 [Kelly's Trade Directory]

 1901, Daniel Bradley, publican aged 27.
 [Census]

 1904, Henry Page.
 [Kelly's Trade Directory]

 1915, 1916-1921, Isaac Bradley.
 [ER], Kelly's

-'Ige' Bradley was a well known local character, he moved to the Swan Hotel, Tettenhall in 1925.1924, Thomas Bailey.
+'Ige' Bradley was a well known local character, president of Lower Goral F.C. for 14 years, and ex-councillor for Sedgley UDC.
+He moved to the Swan Hotel, Tettenhall in 1925.
+He died on 22nd November, 1929.1924, Thomas Bailey.
 [Kelly's Trade Directory]

 1928, James H. Dawes.
 [Kelly's Trade Directory]